List of football clubs in the Faroe Islands: Active football clubs in the Faroe Islands

+There are 16 clubs as of 2025.
+Each club has a top team, and reserve teams in lower divisions, competing across 4 different levels of the Faroese football pyramid.
+Many of the teams are commonly referred to by nicknames, given below.

 Dissolved clubs

 This is the list of clubs that are either no longer in existence, changed their name or have merged with another club.

-There are 15 clubs on this list:
+There are 16 clubs on this list: